sitespeedio/compare/README.md

     "label": "After change",
     "run": 2
   },
-  "title": "The page title used in the title bar" "comments": {
+  "title": "The page title used in the title bar", "comments": {
     "intro": "Extra information put at the top of the page", "waterfall": "Text displayed at top of the waterfall",